 2. Spica Prunellae (夏枯草)

-Spica Prunellae is known for lowering blood pressure and blood sugar levels, as well as for treating liver fire and conjunctival congestion.
+Spica Prunellae is known for lowering blood pressure and blood sugar levels, as well as treating liver fire and conjunctival congestion.
 While a lot of Chinese herbal teas are described as bitter and dull, Spica Prunellae is one of our personal favourites in terms of flavour, as it carries a subtle sweetness.
 It’s probably the best one to start your journey into the world of Chinese herbal teas in Hong Kong.

 3. Five Flower Tea (五花茶)